How to Track Keywords Efficiently for WordPress

 • Create a free account on GSC.

-• One the left-hand dropdown menu, click “add property”.
+• On the left-hand dropdown menu, click “add property”.

 • Type in your website address, such as: “https://www.mywpwebsite.com.

-• Verify that you own the website – There are a few ways you can do this.
-For instance, add an HTML file to your server, add a meta tag, edit your DNS, connect to Google Analytics and so on.
+• Verify that you own the website—There are several ways to do this.
+For instance, you can add an HTML file to your server, add a meta tag, edit your DNS, connect to Google Analytics, and so on.

 After the setup, you’ll start seeing various data on your website.
-Don’t worry if you don’t see it straight away, it might take a few hours for everything to start, so be patient.
+Don’t worry if you don’t see it immediately; everything might take a few hours, so be patient.

-Right then, there are two ways to track keywords; one via GSC and the other via Google Analytics.
-It’s important to note that it’s advisable to link these two tools together so that you can enjoy better insights.
+There are two ways to track keywords: one via GSC and the other via Google Analytics.
+Linking these two tools together is advisable to gain better insights.
 Here’s how the process goes.

 Website Analytics